Vishesh29/Sentiment_analysis/README.md

 In recent tasks, sentiments like "somewhat positive" and "somewhat negative" are also being considered.
 The phrases correspond to short movie reviews, and each one of them conveys different sentiments.

+In this project The sentiment labels are:
+0 - negative
+1 - somewhat negative
+2 - neutral
+3 - somewhat positive
+4 - positive